Archive for the ‘photography’ Category

 What has been your greatest success?

-After failing at school and having such low expectations of myself, just being a photographer feels like a great success, but in 2009 I won the Taylor Wessing Photographic Portrait Prize and that really changed a lot of things in my favor.
+After failing at school and having such low expectations of myself, just being a photographer feels like a great success, but in 2009 I won the Taylor Wessing Photographic Portrait Prize and that really changed a lot of things in my favour.
 Having said that, it was just one image and there is a certain amount of luck involved in winning a competition like that.
 The project that has given me most satisfaction was Changing Faces of Yorkshire.
 This was my first solo exhibition and involved photographing all different communities that make up Yorkshire.
 It brought people from many different backgrounds together and the opening night was a wonderful mix of people national dishes and alcohol.
 I recommend Serbian brandy!

 Have you got any advice for someone wanting to break into the business?

 Try not to procrastinate.
-I have found that I learn from my photographs so I don’t spend too much time developing an idea in my head.
-I go out and shoot and then allow the ideas to flow develop from there.
+I have found that I learn from my photographs, so I don’t spend too much time developing an idea in my head.
+I go out and shoot and then allow the ideas to flow, develop from there.

-Photograph things that are close to you, be natural when you deal with people and then your uniqueness will come out in your photographs.
+Photograph things that are close to you, be natural when you deal with people, and then your uniqueness will come out in your photographs.

 You can see more examples of Paul’s work on his website.